-1. For the fiscal year ended December 31, 2023 2.
-SEC Identification Number: AS093-008809 3.
-BIR Tax Identification No. 003-865-392-000 4.
-Exact name of registrant as specified in its charter: PACIFIC ONLINE SYSTEMS CORPORATION 5.
-Metro Manila, Philippines Only)Province, Country or other jurisdiction of Incorporation or organization 6(SEC Use Industry Classification Code 7.
-28/F, East Tower, Tektite Towers, Exchange Road, Ortigas Center, Pasig City, Metro Manila Address of principal office Postal Code 8.
-632/8584-1700 Registrant's telephone number, including area code 9.
-Not applicable Former name, former address, and former fiscal year, if changed since last report.
-0. Securities registered pursuant to Sections 4 and 8 of the RSA Number of Shares of Common Stock Title of Each Class Outstanding and Amount of Debt Outstanding Common Stock, P1.00 par value 895,330,946 1.
-Are any or all of these securities listed on the Philippine Stock Exchange.Yes [$\sqrt{\ }$] No [] 2.
-Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 1 (a)-1 thereunder, and Section 26 and141 of the Corporation Code of the Philippines during the preceding 12 months (or for such shorter period that the registrant was required to file such reports): Yes [√] No [] (b) has been subject to such filing requirements for the past 90 days.Yes [$\sqrt{}$] No [] 3.
-Aggregate market value of voting stock held by non-affiliates: P1.58 billion This was computed by multiplying the number of voting stocks held by non-affiliates by the stock's closing price on December 31, 2023.
+Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding 895,330,946

+- 11. Are any or all of these securities listed on the Philippine Stock Exchange.Yes [$\sqrt{}$] No [] - 12.
+Indicate by check mark whether the registrant: - (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 1 (a)-1 thereunder, and Section 26 and 141 of the Corporation Code of the Philippines during the preceding 12 months (or for such shorter period that the registrant was required to file such reports): Yes [√] No [] - (b) has been subject to such filing requirements for the past 90 days.Yes [$\sqrt{~}$] No [] - Aggregate market value of voting stock held by non-affiliates: ₽1.58 billion This was computed by multiplying the number of voting stocks held by non-affiliates by the stock's closing price on December 31, 2023.